bhbmaster/rhood/README.md

 # RHOOD - Robinhood Stocks Analysis

-Text analysis of your robinhood portfolio.
-Absolutely everything you wanted to know.
-This generates very personal data, so make sure noone is standing around you.
+Rhood provides a text analysis of your robinhood portfolio.
+It provides all of the profile data, order data, open positions, and net profits.

+As this generates very private data, the output should be viewed with discretely.

 Requirements: python3.9 + pip install robin_stocks and pyotp

-The tested versions are python3.9 and what you see in requirements.txt for the modules.
+The tested versions are python3.9 and the modules listed in requirements.txt (along with the tested versions).

 ## WORK IN PROGRESS

 Here is what needs work:

 - Options are not calculated as I don't have any.
 I need to get some and then I can work them into the code.
+So if you are using only stocks + crypto or one or the other, then you this code will be useful.

 ## CREATE ENCODED PERMISSIONS FILE

-Before we can do any work, first create a creds-encoded file.
+Before we can do any work, first create a credentials files called 'creds-encoded'.
 Its an encoded file of your email, password, and API key.

-Steps to create encoded file:
+Steps to create the encoded file:

-(1) Create a clear text "creds" file which has 3 lines: UN, PW, and KEY.
+1. Create a clear text "creds" file which has 3 lines: UN, PW, and KEY.

     email/username
     password
     authkey

-(2) Encode it with this bash command.
+1. Encode it with this bash command.

     python -c 'import base64; print(base64.b64encode(open("creds","r").read().encode("utf-8")).decode("utf-8"))' > creds-encoded

-(3) Verify you see an encoded file
+1. Verify you see an encoded file

     cat creds-encoded

-(4) Verify the file decodes correctly.
+1. Verify the file decodes correctly.
 You should see your UN, PW, and KEY.

     python -c 'import base64; print(base64.b64decode(open("creds-encoded","r").read()).decode("utf-8"))'

-(5) If you see the original output, then delete the original file.
+1. If you see the original output, then delete the original file.
 The software will use the creds-encoded file to load your credentials by decodeing it correctly.

     rm creds